 Target identification

-The application silently tracks visitor IP addresses on every page load for analytics purposes.
+The application silently tracks visitor IP addresses on every page load.
 This tracking:

 - Runs automatically via a client-side component on all pages